Constructions of torsion-free countable, amenable, weakly mixing groups

-Recall that a group $G$ is called orderable group if it has linear order (called also total order) that is invariant with respect to left and right multiplication.
-It is called a right (left) orderable group if it has linear order invariant with respect to right (left) multiplication.
-To be orderable is a stronger condition than to be right orderable, the latter is equivalent to be left orderable and is stronger than to be torsion free.
-We will deal in the first construction with restricted and unrestricted wreath products of groups.
-Observe that although a restricted wreath product of (right) orderable groups is (right) orderable, for unrestricted products, this is not correct in the class of orderable groups (but it is correct in the class of right orderable groups \cite{MR77}, Theorem 7.3.2).
-Nevertheless there is a way to set a bi-invariant order on some special subgroups of an unrestricted wreath product (see proof of part (d) of lemma \ref{3.2}).
-The books \cite{KK74,MR77} are good sources of information about orderable groups.
+Recall that a group is \emph{orderable} if it has a linear order (also called a total order) that is invariant with respect to both left and right multiplication.
+A group is \emph{right (left) orderable} if it has a linear order invariant with respect to right (left) multiplication.
+To be orderable is a stronger condition than to be right orderable; the latter is equivalent to be left orderable, and is stronger than to be torsion-free.